ionelmc/pytest-benchmark/docs/usage.rst

                         Disable GC during benchmarks.
   --benchmark-skip      Skip running any tests that contain benchmarks.
   --benchmark-disable   Disable benchmarks.
 Benchmarked functions are only ran
                         once and no stats are reported.
-Use this if you want to run the test but don't do any benchmarking.
+Use this is you want to run the test but don't do any benchmarking.
   --benchmark-enable    Forcibly enable benchmarks.
-Use this option to
+Use this option to override
-                        override --benchmark-disable (in case you have it in pytest configuration).
+                        --benchmark-disable (in case you have it in pytest configuration).
   --benchmark-only      Only run benchmarks.
 This overrides --benchmark-skip.
   --benchmark-save=NAME
                         Save the current run into 'STORAGE-PATH/counter-